 - The fastest service is Train #169, departing at 15:35, which is scheduled to complete the journey to Cha Am in 4 hours 23 minutes.

 - The slowest service is Train #167, departing at 18:30, which is scheduled to reach Cha Am 4 hours 28 minutes after departing from Bangkok.

 Use the Search Box below to buy your train tickets from Bangkok to Cha Am.

-- Online train tickets often sell out on this route in which case you may need to consider an alternative form of transport.
+- Train tickets often sell out on this route in which case you may need to consider an alternative form of transport.